AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-views-manage-queries.md

 1. In the left pane, select **Analytics** > **Data Views**.

-1. Select the data view that includes the queries that you want to manage.
+1. Select the data view that includes the query that you want to remove.

 1. Select **Edit Data View**.